Rosuav/Gypsum/plugins/README.rst

 subwindow (aka tab) into which the command was typed; ideally (but not mandatorially) this should be where messages are sent, etc.

-If a command triggers some command being sent to the connection, it is courteous to clear the prompt prior to returning::
+If a command causes a command to be sent to the connection, it is courteous to clear the prompt prior to returning::

     subw->prompt = ({([])});